VisualComputing/nub/README_patterns.md

 Observations:

-1. Since thee `null` tag is allowed you can pass it to any of the above methods or use the stringless versions of them that are provided for convenience, e.g., `mouseTag()` is equivalent to `mouseTag(null)`.
+1. A node can have multiple tags but a given tag and cannot be assigned to more than one node, and since the `null` tag is allowed you can pass it to any of the above methods or use the _stringless_ versions of them which are provided for convenience, e.g., `mouseTag()` is equivalent to `mouseTag(null)`.
 2. Refer to [pickingThreshold()](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html#pickingThreshold--) and [setPickingThreshold(float)](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html#setPickingThreshold-float-) for the different ray-casting node picking policies.
 3. To check if a given node would be picked with a ray casted at a given screen position, call [tracks(Node, int, int)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#tracks-nub.core.Node-int-int-) or [mouseTracks(Node)](https://visualcomputing.github.io/nub-javadocs/nub/processing/Scene.html#mouseTracks-nub.core.Node-).
+4. To tag detached nodes with ray casting use [updateTag(String, int, int, Node[])](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#updateTag-java.lang.String-int-int-nub.core.Node:A-) and [updateMouseTag(String, Node[])](https://visualcomputing.github.io/nub-javadocs/nub/processing/Scene.html#updateMouseTag-java.lang.String-nub.core.Node:A-).
-4. Customize node behaviors by overridden the node method [interact(Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html#interact-java.lang.Object...-) and then invoke them by either calling: [interactNode(Node, Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#interactNode-nub.core.Node-java.lang.Object...-), [interactTag(String, Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#interactTag-java.lang.String-java.lang.Object...-) or [interactTag(Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#interactTag-java.lang.Object...-).
+5. Customize node behaviors by overridden the node method [interact(Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html#interact-java.lang.Object...-) and then invoke them by either calling: [interactNode(Node, Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#interactNode-nub.core.Node-java.lang.Object...-), [interactTag(String, Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#interactTag-java.lang.String-java.lang.Object...-) or [interactTag(Object...)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#interactTag-java.lang.Object...-).
 See the [CustomNodeInteraction](https://github.com/VisualComputing/nub/blob/master/examples/demos/CustomNodeInteraction/CustomNodeInteraction.pde) example.

 Mouse and keyboard examples: